pingidentity/terraform-provider-pingone/docs/resources/agreement_localization_revision.md

 - `id` (String) The ID of this resource.
 - `not_valid_after` (String) Specifies whether the revision is still valid in the context of all revisions for a language.
 This property is calculated dynamically at read time, taking into consideration the agreement language, the language enabled property, and the agreement enabled property.
 When a new revision is added, this attribute's property values for all other previous revisions might be impacted.
 For example, if a new revision becomes effective and it forces reconsent, then all older revisions are no longer valid.
+- `stored_text` (String) The text or HTML for the revision that is presented to the user.

 ## Import